mlcommons/training/moe_pretraining/nemo/README.md

 ### Test data order

-We use the first sequences in the validation dataset for validation.
+We use the first 1,024 sequences (1,024 × 4,096 = 4,194,304 tokens) in the validation dataset for validation.
 We **do not shuffle** the validation dataset.

 # 4. Model